Host Your Own Console

 Do I need to own my own OUI and operate my own Console?

 If you are developing a few prototype devices, it might not be time to operate a network server.
-Helium hosts and operates Console where you can easily manage devices for an organization without dealing with OUI management; you only pay for packets and new accounts start with a free 10,000 DC.
+Helium Foundation hosts and operates Console where you can easily manage devices (up to 10) for a organization without dealing with OUI management; you only pay for packets and new accounts start with free 250 Data Credits (DC).
+To go beyond 10 devices check out Console Hosting Providers here.